What's on this page

 - Density bonuses and transfers

 - Encouraging the restoration and continued use of heritage buildings by fast-tracking permits

 New Vancouver Heritage Program

-On March 10, 2020, staff provided a progress report to Council on the Heritage Action Plan and its completion.
+On March 10, 2020, Council approved a progress report on the Heritage Action Plan and its substantial completion.

-Council approved the new Vancouver Heritage Program, including its new vision, goals, and strategic directions to recognize Vancouver's diverse heritage.
+Council also approved the new Vancouver Heritage Program including its vision, goals, strategic directions, and a set of new management tools.